Photo by Devon Donnahoo

 6. Hire a “beertender” or make sure your bartender knows how to handle a keg.
 You don’t want your brother or best friend trying to adjust the CO2 or run into any issues when they’re supposed to be having fun instead.
 Also, most people don’t know how to pour.
 You don’t want your guests getting beer all over them.

-7. Do your math properly so you don’t want to run out of alcohol.
+7. Do your math properly so you don’t run out of alcohol.
 If you’re doing a beer and wine only reception, consider buying an extra keg and bring a bunch of growlers in case the keg doesn’t tap out.
 Or, you can buy several 22 oz bottles as back up.
 If you don’t end up using them, you can return it or take it home!
 If you do end up using them, here’s what you can do: get a galvanized bucket and either put a bow on it or use some sort of decor to dress it up.
 Put a bunch of ice in the bucket and pop it on top of the bar.
 It’s that simple.

 If you would like some more ideas and inspiration, feel free to reach out.
 Cheers!